area73/siete3.com/content/posts/global-variables-are-bad.md

     print(foo)  //=> Hello, world!
 })();

-print(foo)  //=> Hello, world!
+print(foo)  //=> WTF, it returns "Hello, world!"

-// When global variables sneak into your code the can cause problems.
+// When global variables sneak into your code they can cause problems.
 // Especially in applications with concurrency.

 var count = function() {